Beige-Coffee/LifeStyleDesign/README.md

 ## Detailed Look Into Parameters
 To develop my model, I use Selenium to scrape the following information off the internet:
   - Cost-of-living data for 29 predetermined cities
     - This number is somewhat arbitrary.
-I'll admit that I am not actually considering moving to all 29 cities, however, I was mainly interested to see how each city compared to a plethora of diverse locations across the country.
+I'll admit that I am not actually considering moving to all 29 cities, however, I was mainly interested to see how each city compared to its counterparts across the country.
     - Cost of living data was scraped from www.numbeo.com/cost-of-living/
   - The user-specific monthly expenditures that characterize my lifestyle
-    - I manually went through this data and created a **monthly constant** variable, which allowed me to calculate an estimated cost-of-living that is specific to my lifestyle.
+    - I manually sifted through the scraped cost-of-living data so that I could create a **monthly constant** variable which roughly reflected my personal expenditures.
+This allowed me to calculate my personal cost-of-living for each predetermiend city.
 For example, the monthly constant I included where:
       - Number of Cups of Coffee Per Month
       - Taxis/Ubers
       - Gas